excalidraw/excalidraw/src/packages/excalidraw/README.md

 #### `detectScroll`

 Indicates whether Excalidraw should listen for `scroll` event on the nearest scrollable container in the DOM tree and recompute the coordinates (e.g. to correctly handle the cursor) when the component's position changes.
-You can disable this when you either know this doesn't affect your app or you want to take care of it yourself (calling the [ resh()`](#ref) method).
+You can disable this when you either know this doesn't affect your app or you want to take care of it yourself (calling the [ refresh()`](#ref) method).

 #### `handleKeyboardGlobally`